-The Department for Education has made changes to relationships and sex education following nationwide consultation which will come into effect from September 2021 and all schools are required to comply with the updated requirements.
+The Department for Education has made changes to relationships and sex education following nationwide consultation which came into effect from September 2020 and all schools are required to comply with the updated requirements.
 The statutory guidance can be found at:

 Learning about the emotional, social and physical aspects of growing up will give children and young people the information, skills and positive values to have safe, fulfilling relationships and help them take responsibility for their own well-being.

-This means we have been reviewing our RSE curriculum and policy so we can be sure our RSE provision is appropriate for our pupils based on their:
+We have reviewed our RSE curriculum and policy so we can be sure our RSE provision is appropriate for our pupils based on their:

 - Physical and emotional maturity